Almark

 Almark (アルマーク, Arumāku) is a Japanese light novel series written by Noboru Yamada and illustrated by Posuka Demizu.
 It began serialization on Shōsetsuka ni Narō in October 2019.
 It was later acquired by Media Factory who began publishing it under their MF Books imprint in August 2022.
 A manga adaptation illustrated by Hiyoto Yunoki began serialization on Kadokawa's KadoComi manga website in July 2022.

+Synopsis

+The series focuses on Almark, the son of a northern mercenary.
+Having an aptitude for magic, Almark, similar to his father, becomes a mercenary at a young age.
+Despite that, his father wished for Almark to become a magician.
+So Almark heads to the south, where magicians are commonplace, and enrolls at the Norkh Institute for Magic in order to follow his father's wish.